marvin2k/templateSetEngine/README.md

   subdirectory handling could be complicated... globbing additional makefiles should be easy... otherwise hiding makefile-syntax behind a simple yaml file sounds like a good idea...
+- research on how to use this stuff to add c++ code to existing project.
+  problem: cmake cannot re-execute itself after initial configuration (make can). so: have an including CMakeLists.txt with an "ExternalProject()" referencing a makefile based mini-lib. there, some CMakeLists is generated

 [1]: http://www.simple-is-better.org/template
 [2]: http://www.kuwata-lab.com/kwalify